KEY ISSUES IN INTERNATIONAL POLITICS - 2020/1

 Prerequisites / Co-requisites

 Following an introduction week, the module is taught around important contemporary issues in international politics.
-In 2016/17, a number of topics will be chosen reflecting on the rise of new powers, equality, climate change, the European financial crisis and its political consequences and the Syrian refugee crisis.
-For each topic, a session will be organised as a lecture with student discussions in the seminar.
-This will allow students to employ the knowledge and skills gained in this course.
-The topic of the final session will be decided at the beginning of the course.
-Students will be allocated a country or an institution.
+As such the content of the module is adjusted each year to reflect new contemporary issues.
+These can include, but are not limited to, the rise of new powers, equality, climate change, the impact of great powers in the international system, and conflict.
 The course will introduce various approaches towards the chosen issues and highlights the different perspectives from different actors on these.
 The close interconnection of the discussed issues is also highlighted.

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to explore their academic understanding of key issues in international relations through combining theoretical arguments with empirical examples.
+The assessment strategy is designed to provide students with the opportunity to explore their academic understanding of key issues in international politics through combining theoretical arguments with empirical examples.
 The assessment pattern enables students to analyse and critique two areas in more depth and to make evident their ability to conduct research and construct a reasoned argument.
-The first assessment (critical essay) is a theoretical and empirical analysis.
+The first assessment (critical essay) provides students with the opportunity to combine an analytical framework with empirical analysis.
 The second assessment enables students to critically assess policy objectives and create different scenarios of feasibility, impact assessment and recommendations.
 Hence the assessments will test students’ abilities to combine theoretical knowledge of policy-making processes with empirical research reflecting the state of play in a particular policy area.
 Students will connect discussions in the classroom with the real world and be able to illustrate the structures and constraints that policy makers have to deal with.
 The assessment pattern enables students to analyse and critique two areas in more depth and to make evident their ability to conduct research and construct a reasoned argument.

 Thus, the summative assessment for this module consists of: